faustojc/baby-product-website/README.md

 # Baby product website
-Cloudbased 1st sem endterm exam
+Cloudbased 1st sem endterm project

 Using the XAMPP for server hosting and database management